MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/TP4_Features.md

 This quick start will walk through basic creation and management of Windows Containers.
 This exercise will walk through a simple deployment of IIS in both a Windows Server and Hyper-V container.
 In addition to container management, this exercise will introduce networking, data, and resource control concepts.
 When complete you should have a basic understanding of simple container creation and management.

-**Note** – the left hand table of contents can be minimized to increase the document display.

 The following items are needed in order to complete this quick start.

 - A Windows Container Host running Windows 2016 (Full UI or Core) – Quick Start Host Deployment.